Electroosmotic lubrication flow in constricted microchannels with a compliant wall and DLVO interactions: Introduction

-Despite significant advancement in pressure driven flow in soft-lubrication micro transport mechanisms, electroosmotic counterparts remain the most sophisticated technique to transport the charged/uncharged fluids.
-Nevertheless, none of the classical electroosmotic theories are developed under rigid wall structures where the deformation regime hypothesis generates a considerable difference in charge transport, interfacial slip, and pressure distributions \cite{chakraborty2010influence,matse2018counterion,green2022effects,mandal2015electro,pal2024electroosmotic}.
-A few recent studies have started to explore electro or diffusioosmotic flow in compliant microchannels by demonstrating the electrokinetically augmented load bearing capacity and fluid structure instabilities in soft micro confinements \cite{mukherjee2022electrokinetically,boyko2020interfacial,bhaskaran2024elasto,maroundik2025diffusioosmotic}.
-Nevertheless, most of the studies in compliant microchannels have focused on mechanically forced or pressure driven flows \cite{gervais2006flow,boyko2022flow,ramos2021fluid}, where electrokinetically induced deformation is often neglected to avoid simulation complexities.
+Fluid--structure interactions have been extensively studied for pressure-driven flows in soft microchannels; however, the corresponding coupled dynamics in electroosmotic transport remain largely unexplored.
+The classical electroosmotic theories assume rigid walls, and therefore do not capture the two-way coupling between electroosmotic driving, lubrication pressure, and wall deformation \cite{chakraborty2010influence, matse2018counterion,green2022effects, mandal2015electro, pal2024electroosmotic}.
+A few recent studies have started to explore electroosmotic or diffusioosmotic flow in compliant microchannels by demonstrating the electrokinetically augmented load bearing capacity and fluid structure instabilities in soft micro confinements \cite{mukherjee2022electrokinetically, boyko2020interfacial, bhaskaran2024elasto, maroundik2025diffusioosmotic}.
+Nevertheless, most of the studies in compliant microchannels have focused on mechanically forced or pressure-driven flows \cite{gervais2006flow,boyko2022flow,ramos2021fluid}, where electrokinetically induced deformation is often neglected to avoid simulation complexities.
 Even when compliance and electroosmosis are considered together, numerical treatments are considered for small deflections, linear elasticity, or idealized geometries, thereby missing the nonlinear feedbacks that really influence the governing phenomena associated with realistic soft microfluidic systems \cite{boyko2023non,chun2025experimental,boyko2025interplay}.
-Furthermore, intermolecular interactions such as van der Waals forces and electrostatic repulsion are rarely integrated with electrokinetic slip, despite their significant role under nanometric confinement and soft-interface stabilization \cite{rallabandi2024fluid,bharti2024singular,yaros2003evaluation,norouzisadeh2024a,mcnamee2019Effect}.
+Furthermore, intermolecular interactions such as van der Waals forces and electrostatic repulsion are rarely integrated with electrokinetic slip, despite their significant role when the gap becomes small while remaining in the thin nonoverlapping double layer regime \cite{rallabandi2024fluid,bharti2024singular,yaros2003evaluation,norouzisadeh2024a,mcnamee2019Effect}.
 These limitations hinder predictive modelling, obscure opportunities to deliberately harness wall compliance as a functional design parameter \cite{wang2019theory,martinez2020start,inamdar2020unsteady}, and reduce the reliability of performance in iontronic, biosensing, and drug delivery devices.
-Related analyses have also examined for the gaseous slip flow through shallow deformable microchannels, showing that similar soft lubrication mechanisms arise in rarefied gas regimes \cite{rodriguez2025gaseous}.
-Bridging these gaps is essential for advancing the theory of soft electroosmotic transport and can enable next-generation microfluidic systems that operate under coupled electrokinetic phenomena with the wall deformable conditions.
+Related analyses have also examined gaseous slip flow through shallow deformable microchannels, demonstrating that similar soft-lubrication mechanisms arise in rarefied gas regimes \cite{rodriguez2025gaseous}.
+Bridging these gaps is essential for advancing the theory of soft electroosmotic transport and can enable next-generation microfluidic systems that operate under coupled electrokinetic phenomena with wall deformable conditions.